Privacy Policy

 — Legitimate interests — Art.
 6(1)(f) GDPR.
 Where we have a legitimate interest in maintaining, securing, and improving our website and services, provided your fundamental rights and freedoms do not override this interest.

 — Legal obligation — Art.
 6(1)(c) GDPR.
-Where we are required by law to retain or disclose certain data (for example, German tax and commercial law).
+Where we are required by law to retain or disclose certain data (for example, under German tax and commercial law).

 5. How long we keep your data